 We strive to maintain a warm and nurturing school atmosphere where respect and support among students, staff, and parents are evident.
 The staff and parents of North School work hard to encourage personal and social growth.
-North School created and adopted a school-wide Constitution comprising six articles aligned with our HSCD essential outcomes.
-In addition, staff members have begun to learn and implement elements of the Responsive Classroom approach to support balancing student academic development and social/emotional growth.
+North School created and adopted an award-winning J. Russell Kent Award and school-wide Constitution comprising a preamble and five articles aligned with our HSCD essential outcomes.
 Two Constitutional Delegates are selected from each classroom.
 The Delegates participate in two Constitutional Conventions and a school-wide Constitution Assembly to update and uphold the North Climate Constitution.
-The Delegates are responsible for helping to mobilize all student voices, vote and carry out initiatives planned by the student council and uphold the Climate Constitution.
-Constitutional Delegates communicate between the student council officers and the general education classrooms.
+The Delegates are responsible for helping to mobilize all student voices, vote and carry out initiatives planned by the student council and uphold the living Constitution.
+Constitutional Delegates attend a monthly student council meeting and communicate between the student council officers and the general education classrooms.